nikandt/cansat-next/docs/landing.md

 Finally, if you are anything like me, you probably came to this page looking for the pinout.
 More information about that in [Pinout](./CanSat-hardware/pin_out), but here is a quick reference:

 ![CanSat NeXT board pinout](./CanSat-hardware/img/pinout.png)

+# License

+This library and the CanSat NeXT board are developed by Samuli Nyman, in collaboration with ESERO Finland and Arctic Astronautics Oy.
+The development is also supported by the Finnish Physical Society.
+This software library is licensed under the MIT license.

+# Contribution

+If you wish to contribute to the library or if you have feedback, please contact me through samuli@kitsat.fi or start a GitHub issue.
+You are also welcome to create a pull request.